Your Essential Travel Guide To Dunkirk

-Cuisine plays as important role and you’ll find a distinctive Flemish influence.
-For example one of the most popular dishes is coq à la bière, chicken in a creamy beer sauce.
+Cuisine also plays an important role, and you’ll find a distinctive Flemish influence.
+A popular dish here is coq à la bière - chicken in a creamy beer sauce.

-The coastline is also the site of one of the most significant events of the Second World War.
-During a 9-day operation in 1940, over 340,000 French and British soldiers were rescued from advancing German troops.
+The coastline is also the site of one of the most significant events of the Second World War - during a 9-day operation in 1940, over 340,000 French and British soldiers were rescued from advancing German troops.

 Visit Dunkirk War Museum which tells the story of this rescue mission.
 The Dunkirk Town Cemetery also includes an extensive war memorial.